I live in Buffalo, NY.

 At IVR Tech, one of our core values is to treat others well.
 We make every effort to ensure that our clients know we value them.
 We don’t believe that any part of doing business with us should be inconvenient.

 I hope that we’ve manifested this belief in many ways, but most recently, with Compass Pay.
 As an over-the-phone payment solution, Compass Pay allows customers to call one phone number to access their account information and make a payment 24/7.

 That means you can pay your bills before you go to the park, on your family walk to the park or while you’re at the park.
 Whenever works best for you.
 You can make your payment with a credit card, debit card, electronic check or ACH.
 Whatever works best for you.

 So that said, I am going to wrap this thing up.
-It’s another nice day in Buffalo and I’m going outside with my kids.
+It’s another beautiful day in Buffalo, and I’m going outside with my kids.